 Meetings should be meaningful and strategic.
 Most meeting appointments originate from either an information gap or a problem that needs to be solved.
 Face time is key to relationship management whether it comes... ⇢ read more

 By Amy Kossoff Smith, President Write Ideas, Inc., and Editor/Founder of PRCG Powerlines

 When you put a group of premier public relations experts in a room for three days, you never know what magic will happen.
 And this year's conference was no exception.
 Our theme, "Turn it Up," had multiple applications, including a colorful conversation of best/first concerts, and action-packed sessions on branding, social media, PR strategy, and lots more.
 The theme, how do we work together to "Turn it Up" for our clients, our individual firms, and most importantly, the incredible collective experience of PRConsultants Group, was prevalent throughout the... ⇢ read more

 Whether you tweet, Facebook post, Instagram, Snapchat or shoot Vine videos for yourself or a client, every social media moment matters.
 Just as the goal of any actor is to be able to tell a story through a character, your brand needs warmth and personification to really resonate and engage.

 Not all brands are wild and wacky, but there are plenty of examples of conservative brands who exploded on social in 2015 once they found their “voice”.
 Check out the Twitter feeds of @oldspice, @tacobell, @MyCascade, @lushcosmetics, @jetblue, @PopChips, @Intel and the SM conference favorite, @Oreo (check out #OreoHorrorStories).
-It’ ... ⇢ read more
+It’s okay... ⇢ read more